Closed

 What expenses are eligible under Anti-racism Grants Program?

-Anti-racism community projects and initiatives
+Community projects and initiatives that address racism

-Projects and events for youth and seniors
+Projects and events led by and for young people and seniors

-Community-based research on racism-related local issues
+Community-based research on local racism-related issues

-Capacity-building, healing, reconciliation, and anti-racism innovation
+Capacity-building, healing and reconciliation, and anti-racism innovation

-Digital storytelling and media projects that change narratives about racism
+Digital media storytelling projects about racism

 Where is the Anti-racism Grants Program available?